Implied Integrality in Mixed-Integer Optimization: A polyhedral view on implied integrality

-\begin{appendixproof} The statement follows from the well-known fact that every face of the product is the Cartesian product of a face of $Q_1$ and a face of $Q_2$.
-Although some textbooks refer to this fact~\cite{Ziegler01}, we could not find a proof of it, so we provide one for the sake of completeness.
+\begin{lemma} The Cartesian product $Q_1 \times Q_2$ of two polyhedra $Q_1 \subseteq \R^{N_1}$ and $Q_2 \subseteq \R^{N_2}$ is $T$-integral if and only if $Q_i$ is $(T \cap N_i)$-integral for $i=1,2$. \end{lemma} \begin{proof} The statement follows from the well-known fact that every face of the product is the Cartesian product of a face of $Q_1$ and a face of $Q_2$.
+Although some textbooks refer to this fact \cite{Ziegler01}, we could not find a proof of it, so we provide one for the sake of completeness.